MaxEdwards20/Project_2_F23/Report.md

 Random forest is an ensemble learning algorithm that uses a collection of decision trees to make predictions.
 Each decision tree is trained on a different subset of the data, and the predictions of all the trees are averaged to produce the final prediction. [(1)](https://www.analyticsvidhya.com/blog/2021/06/understanding-random-forest/#:~:text=Random%20forest%20is%20an%20ensemble,to%20produce%20the%20final%20prediction.)

 The random forest was significantly better than the ANN.
 Using this strategy the model was able to develop some semblance of shape and more closely follow the actual data.
-The model was able to predict the popularity of a song with an accuracy of 78%, with an MSE of 327.5.
+The model was able to predict the popularity of a song with an MSE of 327.5.

 While the shape is not ideal, looking more like an x^3 curve, than a linear prediciton, but it is much better than the ANN.
 The model was able to identify the general highs and lows for the values.